adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 In order to answer this question, we can start by plotting a simple distribution of the number of winners at each number of successful attempts.

-As already mentioned, Loading the whole database into memory to perform your analysis is next to impossible if your dataset is very large.
+As already mentioned, loading the whole database into memory to perform your analysis is next to impossible if your dataset is very large.
 So why not use SQL to only load the data that you need?

 In order to answer this question, I need to find the lifters who got first place in a meet, and then the number of successful lifts they made.
 Seems simple enough right?